Noah-Huppert/battery-monitor/server/docs/Authentication.md

 - `iss` (String): Issuer of token, will always be `github.com/Noah-Huppert/battery-monitor/server`
 - `sub` (String): Who JWT refers to.
-Will be the ID of the device the auth token was obtained for
+Will be the ID of the device followed by the ID of the user the auth token was obtained for.
+Separated by a colon
 - `aud` (String): Who can receive the token, will always be `github.com/Noah-Huppert/battery-monitor/server`
+- `iat` (Date Time): When token was issued
+- `jti` (String): ID of token, used revoke specific tokens

 # Providing Auth Tokens
 Auth tokens must be provided in all requests, with a few exceptions.